hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 # Install the default services that are specified in
 kubectl apply -f kfctl_hpc_istio.v1.0.1.yaml

+# Wait until the auth namespace has been created
+watch kubectl get ns

 # Deploy the test LDAP service:
 kubectl apply -f test_ldap.yaml